 Island villagers find a young woman and young man swept ashore near their remote village in northeastern Japan.
 The two have tried to escape the girl's enforced marriage to another man, in ...
 See full summary »

 Based on a centuries-old traditional Japanese fairy tale, a country couple finds a baby girl in some bamboo and raises her as their own daughter.
 Not the same as the original tale, though, ...
 See full summary »

-In the 17th century Japan is divided between two forces.
-The eastern army lead by the Warlord Tokugawa Ieyasu and the western army which fights for Toyotomi's clan.
-Despite wining a recent battle, things look grim for the eastern army.
-Toyotomi's army has a supply of modern firearms, a weapon which might turn the tides of war.
-Tokugawa Ieyasu send his trusted samurai Mayeda and his son Yourimune to Spain.
-There they are to purchase 5000 muskets.
-But it's a dangerous journey and there are many who plot against them.
-And when they finally arrive in Spain, nothing goes the way they expected.
+In the seventeenth century, Japan is divided between two forces.
+The Eastern Army, lead by the Warlord Tokugawa Ieyasu, and the Western Army, which fights for Toyotomi's clan.
+Despite wining a recent battle, things look grim for the Eastern Army.
+Toyotomi's Army has a supply of modern firearms, a weapon which might turn the tides of war.
+Tokugawa Ieyasu sends his trusted samurai Mayeda, and his son Yourimune, to Spain.
+There, they are to purchase five thousand muskets.
+But it's a dangerous journey, and there are many who plot against them, and when they finally arrive in Spain, nothing goes the way they expected.
 Written by

 Mattias Pettersson <email@example.com>

 In 17th Century Japan, there lived a samurai who would set the standard for the ages.
 His name was Mayeda.
 He is sent on an epic journey across the world to acquire 5,000 muscats from the King of Spain.
 Whilst at sea a violent storm swallows their precious gold intended to buy the weapons and almost takes their lives.
 Mayeda must battle all odds to survive and the secure the fate of his beloved Japan.
 Shogun Mayeda is a multi million dollar action adventure epic set across three continents.